OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

     │   └── time_ps.txt
     ...

-A zip archive of this data will also be created in the output folder called ``results_data.zip`` which should be shared with the OpenFE team, instructions on how to do this will be shared later.
+A zip archive of this data will also be created in the output folder called ``results_data.zip`` which should be uploaded to zenodo.

 .. _upload_of_results: